 Improving Influencer Inclusivity

-A STUDY OF BLACK+ YOUTUBE CREATOR REPRESENTATION & COMPENSATION [JANUARY 2020 - JUNE 2025]
+A STUDY OF BLACK+ YOUTUBE CREATOR REPRESENTATION & COMPENSATION [JANUARY 2020 - DECEMBER 2025]

-FIVE-AND-A-HALF-YEAR STUDY REVEALS THAT BLACK+ CREATORS ARE UNDERREPRESENTED IN YOUTUBE BRAND DEALS BUT ARE COMPENSATED FOR BRAND DEALS AT RATES GREATER THAN CREATORS AT LARGE
+SIX-YEAR STUDY REVEALS THAT BLACK+ CREATORS ARE UNDERREPRESENTED IN YOUTUBE BRAND DEALS BUT ARE COMPENSATED FOR BRAND DEALS AT RATES GREATER THAN CREATORS AT LARGE

 ///